JoshDevenyi/HospitalApplication/README.md

 # HospitalApplication
-ReadMe - Hospital Application - Dylan and Josh
+ReadMe - Hospital Application - Dylan Bednar and Josh Devenyi

 _The “Hospital Application” is a data management system designed for use by both hospital staff and patrons.
 Specified admin users can log in to create new entries, as well as adjust or delete existing ones.